Amy Ingram takes out this year’s Northern Region Volunteer of the Year award

 Whānau Āwhina Plunket celebrates women in leadership this International Women’s Day

-With more than 96 per cent of its workforce made up of women, and a long history of supporting Aotearoa’s wāhine, the team at Whānau Āwhina Plunket is celebrating female leadership this International Women’s Day.
+With more than 96 per cent of its workforce made up of women, and a long history of supporting Aotearoa New Zealand’s wāhine, the team at Whānau Āwhina Plunket is celebrating female leadership this International Women’s Day.

 Read more